Music , Grass and the Spiritual Salad

 Something similar applies to the religious scene.
 The Indian spiritual melange is so vast, so varied and confusing, it is literally ungraspable.
 Whereas looking from the outside it is impossible to understand who is who in the pantheon, and how come the same deity is called a hundred different names and has a hundred different forms, the Indian seems to live with his/her religion/s in total peace.
 Each knows his or her corner of the religion and a little more.
 It reminds me of Parisians familiar with the relevant streets from home to work, friends, hairdresser and bistro.
 The overall picture of the city is simply too grand.

-Some examples from the “Ladies Temple” in Amritzar:
+Some examples from the “Ladies Temple” (Mata Lal Devi Mandir) in Amritsar:

 Goddess Bagalamukhi.
 Bagalamukhi is one of the Mahavidya forms and represents supreme power and energy, as well as control over our bad thoughts and habits.
 In the picture she stills the demon Ruru by pulling on his toungue.

 Chinnamasta is one of the Mahavidyas, ten goddesses from the esoteric tradition of Tantra, and a ferocious aspect of Devi, the Hindu Mother goddess.

 And that’s just a small sample of the Hindu vast complexity.
 And there are also Jain and Sikh and Muslims and Christians.
 In that immense tapestry (or “spiritual salad”, if you will), our religion is just another small drop in the bucket.